4. PHP Tutorial - LAMP Server

 3. Allow traffic to the Apache web server: sudo firewall-cmd –permanent –add-service=http

-PROS & CONS of LAMP Server:
+PROS & CONS of LAMP Server for Linux:

 Pros: